primairepopulaire/unionGov/README.md

 In order to run this repository,

 * clone the repository,
+* make sure `pipenv` is installed in your Python3 (if not: `python -m pip install pipenv` should work),
 * move to the folder (`cd union-gov`) and install from Pipfile: `pipenv install`,
+* activate the local environnement with `pipenv shell`,
+* generate the database (Sqlite3) with `python manage.py migrate`,
+* create a superuser (to access the admin) with `python manage.py createsuperuser` and keep the username and password for accessing the admin section,
 * see the [section below](#running-the-backend) to see how to run the backend.

 NB: in the current version, we use sqlite3 as database.
 In a possible production version, we would use a more permanent database.